Careers Education, Information, Advice and Guidance

 Blackpool Aspire Academy recognises that it has a statutory duty to provide impartial and objective Careers Education, Information, Advice and Guidance (CEIAG) in Years 7 to 11.
 CEIAG at Aspire is seen as an integral part of the curriculum, which is available for every student.

 CEIAG enables the students to make impartial, informed, balanced and appropriate decisions about many key areas of their future development, progression and career pathway.
 CEIAG at Blackpool Aspire Academy is completely impartial and it enables CEIAG to be delivered in an objective and balanced manner by all staff so that each student receives exactly the same opportunities to explore potential pathways.
-CEIAG is evident in the Aspiration Days with many strands covered in Personal Social and Health Education (PSHE).
+CEIAG is evident in key events that occur throughout the year and with many strands covered in Personal Social and Health Education (PSHE).
 CEIAG is also delivered through our curriculum subjects and in tutor time to meet the needs of our learners at Blackpool Aspire Academy.

 In addition to this any advice or guidance given to students will be personalised and appropriate.
 Blackpool Aspire Academy also believes that working with outside agencies is an invaluable part of the CEIAG curriculum on offer.
 It is worth mentioning here that Blackpool Aspire Academy does not favour one Further Education institution and thus gives all providers an equal opportunity to provide current information to the students.